UPDATE: Reason behind abandoned water found in Flint is revealed

 We now know the reason behind the stockpile of water left behind in an abandoned school building in Flint.

-Countless unopened water bottles and jugs were found inside the old St. Agnes Building on West Pierson Road by urban explorers who recorded their shocking findings.
+inside the old St. Agnes Building on West Pierson Road by urban explorers who recorded their shocking findings.

 Turns out, it's not safe to drink or touch and that is why it's ended up there.